zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 Now, modules you install from the ecosystem get pre-compiled during installation, so you don't have to worry about them.
-When writing your own modules, however, they will be re-pre-compiled every time you change their code.
+When writing your own modules, however, they will be automatically re-pre-compiled every time you change their code.
 If you make a change before each time you run the program, it's easy to get the impression it's not performing well, even though the compilation penalty